-UPDATE 1-Coronavirus paralyses short-term oil, gas sales into China
+UPDATE 2-Coronavirus paralyses short-term oil, gas sales into China

 A crude oil seller said the force majeure certificates were meant to protect China exporters, not importers.

-“It needs to be proven that due to the virus, the logistics of the cargo have been delayed or cancelled,” he said, adding that this could be harder for commodity importers to prove.
+“It needs to be proven that due to the virus, the logistics of the cargo have been delayed or canceled,” he said, adding that this could be harder for commodity importers to prove.

 Chinese firms may also hesitate to declare force majeure for fear of damaging relationships with sellers for the future, traders said, meaning buyers would prefer to try to divert or resell cargoes for now.

 At least one tanker bound for China has been diverted, while a major LNG supplier to China said buyers in China were citing ‘tank-top’ or brimming inventory as a reason to postpone their cargo imports.
-(Reporting by Jessica Jaganathan and Chen Aizhu, Muyu Xu in Beijing, Additional reporting by Shu Zhang and Florence Tan in Singapore, Sonali Paul in Melbourne, Shanti S Nair in Bengaluru, Jessica Resnick Ault in New York and Gary McWilliams in Houston; editing by Barbara Lewis and Bernadette Baum)
+(Reporting by Jessica Jaganathan and Chen Aizhu, Muyu Xu in Beijing, Additional reporting by Shu Zhang and Florence Tan in Singapore, Sonali Paul in Melbourne, Shanti S Nair in Bengaluru, Jessica Resnick Ault in New York, Jennifer Hiller and Gary McWilliams in Houston; editing by Barbara Lewis, Bernadette Baum and Jonathan Oatis)